iamsansk/Shopify-Custom-Freebie/README.md

         "type": "text",
         "id": "excluded_ids",
         "label": "Excluded Products",
-        "info": "Add the product variant ID's that you don't want to give freebie" },
+        "info": "Enter product variant IDs separated by commas.
+If any of these products are in the cart, the freebie popup will not be shown."
+      },
       {
         "type": "header",